 Disclaimer: The Widget is intended for mature audiences, which basically means immature jokes that your mom wouldn't like among the content.

 Some believe the answer is simple: there are more Starcraft players in Korea than the rest of the world put together.
 While it is a game in western countries, its a sport in South Korea.
 The Korean players are called progamers and they are 'working' the game, they play 10-12 hours a day, it is the center of their lives.
 In Korea Starcraft is a televised sport, all major league matches are broadcast on 5 different channels, and the best progamers are known by the public just as any other top sports athletes.

 Korea has 3 major Starcraft leagues: The OSL (OnGameNet StarLeague), the MSL (MBCGame StarLeague) and the SKY ProLeague.
 Top progamers make around 200,000 to 300,000 US$ a year, not including tournament cash prizes.
 Winning a major Starcraft league in Korea is the honor of a life time, and is considered a much greater prestige than winning a WCG world title.

 That's exactly the problem for us westerners; until there will be a proper high level European or North American league and until the Korean progamers will start considering the WCG World title above their own local titles; until all that happens I see no hope for a western world champion ... though one can always hope.

 MobyGames has a whole new look.
 We moved around a lot of links so navigation and contributions are more obvious and made the whole site more visually appealing.
 Special thanks to Servo who help design the new look.
 On a side note we will primarily be focusing on MobyClassic.
 The MobyDark theme will stay around, but it will become less and less of priority.
 For you MobyDark users try out new!
 Classic and see what you think.

 A lot of other stuff happened as well.
-You can check out the changelog here
+You can check out the changelog here.

 Wilson believes gaming on Windows is more of an adult market.
 Whether he is correct or not, increasingly gaming on Windows has had to take a backseat to its console brethren.
 It's just the numbers.
 Console games generate four times as many sales and as PC games.
 Handheld games have generated more sales than computer games since 2004.
 While the console and handheld markets are growing, PC game sales are shrinking.
 Does this mean gaming on the PC is dead?
 Hardly.
 People like Wilson and Manifesto Games founder, Greg Costikyan, believe there is a place for serious, fun, independent games for the PC.
 Microsoft has seen the handwriting and has claimed Vista will be a gaming platform.
 How that gels with its console endeavor is yet to be seen.